ushahidi/docs.ushahidi.com/developer-guide/adding-code.md

 > A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.

-The Ushahidi Platform is built from 3 separate repositories.
+The Ushahidi is built from 3 separate repositories.
 Depending on the task you'll need to [fork](https://help.github.com/articles/fork-a-repo/) one or more of these.
 Usually you'll need to fork at least the API and the Client repositories.

 - [Platform API](https://github.com/ushahidi/platform): This is the where the API for the platform is developed.
 - [Platform Client](https://github.com/ushahidi/platform-client): This is where the JS client for the platform is developed.